prashanthi-ch/Prashanthi_Bike_Sharing_assignment/README.md

 It is required to model the demand for shared bikes with the available independent variables.
 It will be used by the management to understand how exactly the demands vary with different features.
 They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
 Further, the model will be a good way for management to understand the demand dynamics of a new market.

 Conclusion:
-On analysing data, it was observed that, the linear regression model was able to predict bike demand precisely with an R2 Score of more than 80%
+On analysing data, it was observed that, the linear regression model was able to predict bike demand precisely with an R2 Score should be in between to 75% to 80%